 - Travel Risk Assessment:

-If you are planning a trip abroad please complete a Travel Risk Assessment form (available from reception) with details of your proposed journey.
+If you are planning a trip abroad please download and complete a Travel Risk Assessment form (also available from reception) with details of your proposed journey.
+Alternatively, you can also complete a Travel Risk Assessment online through eConsult by selecting Adult health problems and searching for Travel Advice.
 (Kindly note that this service is for registered patients only)

 - Travel Appointment: